owncloud-archive/documentation/developer_manual/core/unit-testing.rst

 Running All The Tests
 ~~~~~~~~~~~~~~~~~~~~~

-To run all tests, just run
+To run all JavaScript tests, run the following command:

 ::